mrdaniellewis/react-listboxes/README.md

 ## Select

 This is a HTML `<select>`.
-The principle difference it is takes its options from an array, and return and is set by the option `value`.
+It is takes its options from an array, and onChange will be return the selected options value, rather than an event.
+The `value` can be any object.

 This is controlled component.
 You must respond to `onChange` to update the selected value.